Colleges by Location

 Financial Aid

-There are different types of financial help: grants, loans, scholarships, and work-study programs.
-Check out some recent data to get the information about need-based and non-need-based monetary aid available at Brown University.
+Financial support for students comes in different forms: grants, loans, scholarships, or work-study programs.
+Check out some recent data to get the information about need-based and non-need-based aid students could get at Brown University.

-The most recent records show that 829 freshmen received some sort of financial help.
-The average financial aid package awarded to students totaled $70,881.
+The most recent figures show that financial help was given to 829 freshmen.
+The average amount of financial aid given to students was $70,881.

 Need-based